frextrite/100-Days-of-ML-Code/LOG.md

 **Today's Progress** : Watched OpenAI-5 video by Siraj.
 Watched video on Quadruped Locomotion patterns by Two Minute Papers.

 **Thoughts** : Quadruped Locomotion Videos have my mind blown.
 This is the first time I saw something like this.

+## Day 39: September 1, 2018

+**Today's Progress** : Preprocessing the training data for NMT project.
+Hit some roadblocks.